Simply-laced quantum connections generalising KZ: Introduction

-More recently, the Hamiltonian theory of isomonodromy equations was extended \cite{PB2012}.
-These new ``simply-laced isomonodromy systems'' (SLIMS), involve $k$ collections of times, generalising the two collections of times in the JMMS system.
-In this article we show how to quantise those systems, constructing new flat connections and completing the following table: \\
+More recently, the Hamiltonian theory of isomonodromy equations was extended~\cite{boalch_2012_simply_laced_isomonodromy_systems}, introducing \emph{simply-laced isomonodromy systems} (SLIMS).
+They involve $k$ collections of times, generalising the two collections of times in the JMMS system, and are attached to complete $k$-partite graphs plus some representation theoretic data.
+As a particular case they contain the JMMS system---corresponding to a complete bipartite graph---and further specialising they also include the Schlesinger system and its Harnad dual version---corresponding to a star-shaped graph.